paviyatv/Hospital-Website/README.md

 # Hospital Management System

 ## Introduction
 This is a Hospital Management System designed to streamline patient records, doctor schedules, and hospital operations.
-It helps in managing appointments, storing patient details, handling billing, and generating reports efficiently.
+It helps in managing appointments, storing patient details.

 ## Features
 - **Patient Management**: Add, update, and delete patient records.